1988–89 in English football: Diary of the season

-26 November 1988 – Norwich are held to another draw, this time 2–2 at home to Luton, but retain their lead of the First Division.
-Arsenal lose 2–1 to Derby at the Baseball Ground in a match where victory would have taken them to the top of the league on goal difference.
-Coventry go fifth with a 2–1 home win over local rivals Aston Villa.
-There are thrilling victories for two promotion-chasing trams in the Second Division, with Barnsley beating AFC Bournemouth 5–2 at Oakwell and West Bromwich Albion beating Crystal Palace 5–3 at the Hawthorns.
+26 November 1988 – Norwich City are held to another draw, this time 2–2 at home to Luton Town, but retain their lead of the First Division.
+Arsenal lose 2–1 to Derby County at the Baseball Ground in a match where victory would have taken them to the top of the league on goal difference.
+Coventry City go fifth with a 2–1 home win over local rivals Aston Villa.
+There are thrilling victories for two promotion-chasing teams in the Second Division, with Barnsley beating Bournemouth 5–2 at Oakwell and West Bromwich Albion beating Crystal Palace 5–3 at the Hawthorns.

 27 November 1988 – The only professional action of the day sees Manchester United and Newcastle United grind out a goalless draw on Tyneside.
 Newcastle are still bottom of the First Division, having won just two of their first 14 games.
 Manchester United have so far lost just twice in the league, but nine draws and a mere three victories have left them rooted in mid table.

 30 November 1988 – The month ends with Norwich City still top of the First Division, with Arsenal, Millwall, Liverpool, Coventry City and Southampton all in close contention.
 Newcastle United and West Ham United are level on points at the bottom.
 Watford and Blackburn Rovers lead the way in the Second Division, level on 33 points.
 Manchester City, Chelsea, Portsmouth and West Bromwich Albion occupy the play-off zone.

 1 December 1988 – Jan Molby is released from prison after serving 45 days of his three-month prison sentence for motoring offences.

-3 December 1988 – Manchester United end their long run without win in the First Division by beating Charlton Athletic 3–0 at Old Trafford.
-Norwich are still top of the First Division despite a 3–1 defeat at Aston Villa, but Arsenal are three points behind them with two games in hand.
-Chelsea go second in the Second Division with a 3–0 win over Stoke at the Victoria Ground.
+3 December 1988 – Manchester United end their long run without a win in the First Division by beating Charlton Athletic 3–0 at Old Trafford.
+Norwich City are still top of the First Division despite a 3–1 defeat at Aston Villa, but Arsenal are three points behind them with two games in hand.
+Chelsea go second in the Second Division with a 3–0 win over Stoke City at the Victoria Ground.

 4 December 1988 – Newcastle United's search for a manager ends when they recruit Jim Smith from Queens Park Rangers, who put coach Peter Shreeves in temporary charge of the first team.
 Arsenal miss the chance to go top of the First Division when they are held to a 1–1 draw at home to Liverpool.

 7 December 1988 – Striker John Robertson returns to his native Scotland to rejoin Hearts in a £750,000 deal after just seven months at Newcastle United.

-10 December 1988 – Norwich remain top of the First Division after drawing 0–0 at home with their nearest rivals Arsenal.
-Coventry close in on the leading pair by beating Manchester United 1–0 at Highfield Road.
+10 December 1988 – Norwich City remain top of the First Division after drawing 0–0 at home with their nearest rivals Arsenal.
+Coventry City close in on the leading pair by beating Manchester United 1–0 at Highfield Road.
 Manchester City go top of the Second Division with a 4–0 home win over Bradford City.

 11 December 1988 – The Merseyside derby ends in a 1–1 draw at Anfield.